 NOVJM congratulates the University of Michigan and Northwestern University’s Center on Wrongful Convictions for their May 2012 release of a new helpful tool to track wrongful convictions in the United States.

 Francisco “Franky” Carrillo was sixteen when arrested and later sentenced to life for a murder, but thanks to the work of one of the nation’s many Innocence Projects, his conviction was overturned and he was released.
 The case highlights the problems with eyewitness testimony which can be faulty, and should not be the sole basis for any conviction.
 Witnesses were told who to identify in the line-up procedure.
-This calls cries out for reforms nationally in how identifications are made.
+This case cries out for reforms nationally in how identifications are made.
 The Northern California Innocence Project in Santa Clara is to be commended for their heroic work in this case.
 Meet Franky and watch his articulate story on MSNBC news.

 There are teens convicted of murder whose convictions are controversial due to any number of issues that arose during the criminal justice proceedings.
 With the profound respect we hold for the work that many innocence projects and justice centers do around the country, we look to clinics such as the Northwestern Center on Wrongful Convictions, to raise attention for cases involving teen killers that ought to be re-examined.
 One such case meriting careful examination may be that of Devontae Sanford in Michigan.
 There are serious doubts regarding his murder conviction.

 The Following is From the Northwestern Center for Wrongful Convictions

 Illinois lifer Daniel Taylor’s case has had doubt cast on it, as one law enforcement source says his forced confession could not be accurate because Mr. Taylor was actually incarcerated at the time of the crime.
 Forced confessions are a major source of wrongful convictions all over the USA.
 Read more at the CWC website and in the Chicago Tribune.